Getting Started with Xfinity xFi Advanced Security

 The threat details page will provide a list of threats associated with a given device, for example when the device has been blocked from visiting a dangerous website.

 Any time a device is blocked from accessing a site, you can opt to allow it to access.
 Keep in mind that by doing so, you may be putting your network at risk and making it vulnerable to malicious activity.
 Access will be limited to a certain amount of time due to this risk.
-Learn more about the threat types.
+Learn more about thethreat types.
+Threats that Require Attention

 Some threats, such as a Targeted Network Attack, Suspicious Device Activity or Unauthorized Access Attempt, may require you to take further action.
 If a threat requires your attention, you’ll see an alert at the top of the Dashboard indicating how many require your attention.
 Select the device to access the threat details page and to take action.